 Home Equity Line of Credit (HELOC) for home improvements

 Finally, home improvements may also be more affordable during a down market.
-As markets dropped this year, the Fed reduced interest rates to essentially zero (the current rate range is between 0% and 0.25%).
+As markets dropped in 2020, the Fed reduced interest rates to essentially zero (the current rate range is between 0% and 0.25%, but is likely to rise soon).
 The result is a lower interest rate on a HELOC.
 You may also be able to deduct the interest of the HELOC you used to the make improvements to your home.

 CBM has worked with many clients throughout this turbulent time to identify tax saving opportunities.
 Emotions should not be the primary driver for decision-making during a volatile market, since unwary investors may hurt themselves in the long run.
 Stay safe and be sure to take advantage of all opportunities available to you.